An SQL text by Erland

 Here is a brief summary, with direct links to the various sections in that article:

-.You are taught to use set-based statements, because they perform a lot better than cursors.
+You are taught to use set-based statements, because they perform a lot better than cursors.
 There is just one problem: if there is an error with a single row, the entire statement is rolled back.
 Sometimes this is what you want, but far from always.
-In many cases you want to take the rows that passes all constraints and triggers, and divert the rejected rows elsewhere.
+In many cases you want to take the rows that pass all constraints and triggers, and divert the rejected rows elsewhere.

 Dan Holmes came up with this great suggestion: SQL Server should have a virtual table called errors to go together with inserted and deleted.
-That is, rows that causes errors – conversion errors, string or binary data would be truncated, constraint errors would be diverted to this table, and provided that they are successfully inserted into that table, the statement as such would pass.
+That is, rows that cause errors – conversion errors, string or binary data would be truncated, constraint errors etc – would be diverted to this table, and provided that they are successfully inserted into that table, the statement as such would pass.
 That is, you would need to have an OUTPUT clause for this table.
 If you have not, the query would fail like today.

 It shall not be denied that there is some work to get this feature right.
 And while not covered in Dan's suggestion, I would love to have access to this table inside an INSTEAD OF trigger where I could insert bad rows.
 The prime area for this feature would be in ETL scenarios, but I can see lot of other situations where this feature would be super-useful.